 Gill Allwood is Professor of Gender and Politics.
-She is the postgraduate research tutor for the School of Arts of Humanities.
+She is the postgraduate research tutor for the School of Arts and Humanities.

 Professor Allwood's research interests centre on gender and politics and have developed from the detailed analysis of French feminist theory and activism, which was the subject of her thesis and first book French Feminisms: Gender and Violence in Contemporary Theory (UCL 1998), to broader investigations of gender and politics in France, in the UK, and in the European Union.

-Opportunities to carry out postgraduate research towards an MPhil/PhD exist and Professor Allwood welcomes applications from students in any area of gender and contemporary politics and society.
-Further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an PhD exist and Professor Allwood welcomes applications from students in any area of gender and contemporary politics and society.
+Further information may be obtained from the NTU Doctoral School.

 - Co-Editor of the Liverpool University Press book series, Studies in Modern and Contemporary France